 Once you’ve handed over your hard-earned cash it’s often more challenging to get it back again.
-The refund feature is important but only after you’ve assessed the program as the best one for your needs.
+The refund feature is important but only after you’ve decided that the program is the best one for your needs.

-Does the Training Cater for Your Learning Style?
+2. Does the Training Cater for Your Learning Style?

 It’s important to know how you learn best so you can choose a course suited for you, which means you’ll get the most out of the training.

-For instance if you like learning by watching videos and the course is delivered via print emails then it would not be suitable for you.
+For instance, if you like learning by watching videos and the course is delivered via print emails then it would not be suitable for you.

 - Visual: You prefer learning via pictures and images.